-A scientific calculator is recommended for this course.
+Successful completion of Basic Algebra A A graphing calculator is recommended for this course.
 Basic Algebra B is the second part of the two year Algebra 1 program.
 In this part, students will use and strengthen the skills they mastered in part one to work with linear inequalities, systems of linear equations and inequalities, quadratic equations/functions and exponential equations/functions.
 All of the topics are presented in the context of real world situations, graphing, and hands-on problems/activities.